kr15tyk/CC_TestPlans/README.md

 6. Select 'Run workflow'.
 You can watch the status of the workflow as it runs.
 7. Return to your repository's main page and download the 'combined-test plan.adoc' and/or 'testplan.html' documents.

-Note: It's recommended that you use a new fork of the testplans repository for each custom test plan you need to generate.
+Note: It's recommended that you create a new template from this repository for each custom test plan you need to generate.